kearp03/kearp03/README.md

 I am @kearp03, a university student getting my Bachelor's of Science in Mathematics and Computer Science.
+Please visit my repository MyResume to view my resume.

 ## Programming Languages
 I have experience in the following programming languages: